Avatar: The Way of Water: Motion capture

-On April 30, 2018, Winslet had "just a couple days" of shooting left to do.
-While filming an underwater scene, Winslet held her breath for over seven minutes, breaking the record for longest breath held while shooting a film scene underwater, a record previously held by Tom Cruise for Mission: Impossible – Rogue Nation (2015).
-In May 2018, Saldaña said filming was "kind of only halfway done" and that the crew is "about [to finish] motion capture production on the [second and third] movies, and then after that, they go straight into pre-production for the live-action part that would shoot for six months in New Zealand."
-Saldaña finished shooting her scenes on June 8, for both Avatar 2 and its sequel, while Cameron said around the same time that 130 days of performance capture had been shot.
-On November 14, 2018, Cameron announced filming with the principal performance capture cast had been completed.
+While filming one underwater scene, Winslet held her breath for over seven minutes, breaking the record for longest breath hold while shooting a film scene underwater, a record previously held by Tom Cruise while shooting Mission: Impossible – Rogue Nation (2015).
+On June 8, 2018, Cameron said that 130 days of motion capture had been shot.
+On November 14, he announced that motion capture filming with the principal cast had been completed.